uberto/kondor-json/README.md

 It's very easy to create new converters to follow your team conventions.

-Converters are defined using `JsonNode`, so you don't have to handle the parsing and the serializing separately (which can be a source of bugs).
+Converters are defined using `JsonNode`, so you don't have to handle the parsing, and the serializing separately (which can be a source of bugs).
 They are easier to write than other libraries custom serialisers.

 There are some converters in Kondor ready-to-use: